Recent incidents reported in Arcade

 The following incidents were recently reported by the Arcade Police Department:

+- suspicious incident on Hwy.
+129 S where officers gave a teenager a ride after she was seen walking in the area.

-- hit and run on Damon Gause Bypass where a vehicle was rear-ended by another vehicle and the other driver didn't stop.
+- no insurance and operation of an unregistered vehicle on Damon Gause Bypass where a woman was cited during a traffic stop.

-- custody dispute on Grace Dr. where a woman reported a family member didn't return a child after a visit.
+- welfare check on N. Trotters Way where officers attempted to make contact with a woman after she hadn't been seen and didn't show up for work, but were unsuccessful.

-- simple battery and probation violation on Athens Hwy. where a man was arrested for a warrant during a call about a fight.
-Someone reported a dispute had turned physical, but one of the people involved said it was a verbal dispute.
+- suicide threat/attempt and 911 hangup on Athens Hwy. where a man reportedly made comments about self-harm.

+- verbal dispute on Nathaniel Dr. where family members had an argument.

-- suspicious incident on Athens Hwy. where someone reported equipment was left on a property.
+- suspicious incident on Rock Forge Rd. where an officer made contact with someone parked at a cell phone tower.
+The person was a technician and was waiting for the crew to arrive to complete work.

-- damage to property on Hwy.
-82 S where someone struck a stop sign.

-- driving without a valid license and failure to stop at a stop sign on Davis Rd. where a woman was arrested during a traffic stop.
+- speeding and driving without a valid license on Hwy.
+129 N where someone was arrested during a traffic stop.

-- suspicious incident on B. Whitfield Rd. where a juvenile left a residence and a family member tried to stop him.
-Someone claimed the driver almost hit the juvenile with the vehicle, but the driver denied that.
+- disorderly conduct on Rock Forge Ln. where someone reported a man was yelling, cursing and punching walls.

 (0) comments